makidoll/irc-like-discord/README.md

 - `is playing...`
 - Player statuses

-It makes Discord feel more like IRC.
+It makes Discord friends feel like their on IRC bouncers.

 ## Why...?